 This is an older blog post, you will find one on more recent data here

-The 5 largest operators in the basin are displayed in the final tab.
-EOG and ConocoPhillips still had a significant portion of their production curtailed in July.
+The output and well locations of the 13 largest operators in the basin are displayed in the final tab.

 Production and completion data is subject to revisions, especially for the last few months.